 Perhaps, then, it should be the student’s first lesson, as the more we say “namaste” (casually and formally), the less likely we will to have ever felt the separation of the divine in each other in the first place.

-Practice: Begin with saying it to yourself without moving your mouth, while going through the three parts of the breath — puraka, kumbhaka, rechaka (inhalation, retention, exhalation) — nah-mah-stay.
+To practice: Begin with saying it to yourself without moving your mouth, while going through the three parts of the breath -- puraka, kumbhaka, rechaka (inhalation, retention, exhalation) -- nah-mah-stay.

 DISTRICTiYOGA is a RYT-500 located in Washington, D.C.
 She often uses “namaste” as the first word uttered to students at the beginning of class, as well as the last.
 She began mindful yogic studies some 20 years ago in elementary school and began teaching formally in 2008.